Table of Contents

 The power of Grafana lies in its feature-rich dashboards that are easy to set up and configure.
 Every dashboard in Grafana consists of one or more panels that are organized into rows.
 There are no restrictions on having similar or different types of visualizations.
 However, each panel must be configured with an input query that results in an accepted output format.

-Grafana, out-of-the-box doesn’t come with pre-built dashboards and needs to be custom created right from the beginning.
+Grafana, out-of-the-box doesn’t come with pre-built dashboards and needs to be custom-created right from the beginning.
 By default, it offers a wide range of visualizations and provides the option to choose more from its official library.

 Data in Grafana can be displayed using panels like Line Graph, Single Stat, Polystat, Table, Gauge, Pie Chart, etc. They also contain many advanced panels like Worldmap, Heatmap, Progress List, Picture Graphs, and many more.

 Each of the panels has its own config settings and allows making changes like metric selection, display modifications, grid settings, scaling, etc. Some panels also offer time-shifting data.
-This is essential in correlating metric values or comparing week over week trends.
+This is essential in correlating metric values or comparing week-over-week trends.
 Grafana provides a lot of flexibility in terms of minute visual details letting you represent your data, the way you want.

-Not only this, but the Official Library also contains plugins for integrating Grafana with different data sources like ElasticSearch, InfluxDB, Amazon Cloudwatch, Prometheus, etc. and also various applications like Zabbix, Cloudflare, Kubernetes, etc. The offerings are even more for premium Grafana Enterprise users.
+Not only this, but the Official Library also contains plugins for integrating Grafana with different data sources like ElasticSearch, InfluxDB, Amazon Cloudwatch, Prometheus, etc., and also various applications like Zabbix, Cloudflare, Kubernetes, etc. The offerings are even more for premium Grafana Enterprise users.

 Creating Template variables in dashboards is an important feature of Grafana that lets you configure variables and modify graphs on the runtime depending on the selected variables.
 The just-launched version of Grafana 7.0 has a lot to offer in this context.

 Some Grafana panels allow you to attach thresholds to your dashboard panels.
-These panels continuously evaluate data for degradation and color change the graphs according to its predefined thresholds.
+These panels continuously evaluate data for degradation and color change in the graphs according to their predefined thresholds.
 Some panels also have a notification system that can send out alert events over multiple channels like email, Slack, PagerDuty, VictorOps, etc. Users can easily add annotations to any service outages or planned maintenance.

 Grafana overall maintains a huge collection of plugins for anything and everything making it one of the most widely used visualization tools in the world.
-All thanks to their active developers and its large community of contributors.
+All thanks to their active developers and their large community of contributors.